MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 The source range must be valid and there must be sufficient space at the destination to hold all the elements being copied.

-Because the algorithm copies the source elements in order beginning with the first element, the destination range can overlap with the source range provided the *`last`* position of the source range is not contained in the destination range. `copy` can be used to shift elements to the left but not the right, unless there is no overlap between the source and destination ranges.
+Because the algorithm copies the source elements in order beginning with the first element, the destination range can overlap with the source range provided the *`last`* position of the source range isn't contained in the destination range. `copy` can be used to shift elements to the left but not the right, unless there's no overlap between the source and destination ranges.
 To shift to the right any number of positions, use the [`copy_backward`](algorithm-functions.md#copy_backward) algorithm.

 The `copy` algorithm only modifies values pointed to by the iterators, assigning new values to elements in the destination range.
-It cannot be used to create new elements and cannot insert elements into an empty container directly.
+It can't be used to create new elements and can't insert elements into an empty container directly.

 ### Example